 SU QLD chaplains, or 'chappies', provide spiritual and emotional support to school communities.
 They are in the prevention and support business: helping students find a better way to deal with issues ranging from family breakdown and loneliness, to drug abuse, depression and anxiety.
-They provide a listening ear and a caring presence for kids in crisis, and those who just need a friend.
+They provide a listening ear and a caring presence for children and young people in crisis, and those who just need a friend.
 They also provide support for staff and parents in school communities.

-- Over 60% of Queensland state schools have a chappy...
+- Over 67% of Queensland State Schools have a Chappy.

-- That leaves almost 500 state schools without a chappy!
+- That leaves around 400 state schools without a chappy!

-- Right now, our chappies are serving over 376,000 Queensland students
+- Right now, our chappies are serving over 400,000 Queensland students.

 School communities need the support school chaplains offer, now more than ever.